Moscow, Kyiv trade blame for strikes endangering truce efforts

-KYIV: Russia and Ukraine accused each other on Wednesday (Mar 26) of derailing a US-brokered deal - announced a day earlier - that could see the warring countries halt attacks on the Black Sea and against energy sites.
+KYIV: Russia and Ukraine accused each other on Wednesday (Mar 26) of derailing a US-brokered deal that could see the warring countries halt attacks on the Black Sea and against energy sites.

 Ukrainian President Volodymyr Zelenskyy denounced a barrage of more than 100 drones launched by Russia overnight, hours after Kyiv agreed to a framework for a halt in fighting in the key waterway.

-The United States said it had brokered the agreements in talks with both sides in Saudi Arabia, part of efforts by US President Donald Trump to speedily end Russia's invasion of Ukraine now grinding through its fourth year.
+The United States said Tuesday that it had brokered the agreements in talks with both sides in Saudi Arabia, part of efforts by US President Donald Trump to quickly end Russia's invasion of Ukraine, now grinding through its fourth year.

-Kyiv, which has voiced readiness to agree a complete 30-day ceasefire, said it had come into effect when the US published details of the agreement late Tuesday.
+Kyiv, which has voiced readiness to agree a complete 30-day ceasefire, said it came into effect when the US published details of the agreement late Tuesday.

-"Launching such large-scale attacks after ceasefire negotiations is a clear signal to the whole world that Moscow is not going to pursue real peace," Zelenskyy wrote in a statement on social media.
+"Launching such large-scale attacks after ceasefire negotiations is a clear signal to the whole world that Moscow is not going to pursue real peace," Zelenskyy posted on social media.

 "MORE PRESSURE" ON RUSSIA